Website Manager

 Players must attend one of the SHLL tryouts to be eligible for drafting into the Majors Division.
 Any player age 11 or below who does not attend a tryout will automatically be drafted into the Minors AAA Division.
 Any player age 12 who does not attend a tryout will have their name placed in a hat along with any other 12-year-olds who did not attend a tryout and will be randomly drawn in order by the teams at the conclusion of the draft.
 Any Manager or Coach who encourages a player or family not to attend a tryout in an attempt to draft them blindly onto a roster will be suspended for the season from SHLL.
 Players league age 10 and 11 signed up for Majors, are not guaranteed a roster spot on a Majors team and may be transferred to a Minors team.

 Trades are allowable but all trades must be completed before the Manager’s leave the draft room the night of the draft and before any players have been informed of their draft team selection.
+Returning players to a team cannot be traded.
+Trades must be a drafted player for a drafted player only.
 Trades must be submitted in writing from both team Managers and approved by the Player Agent before being considered official.

 A team from the previous year shall be considered a standard returning team as long as 3 or more players are returning to the selected team.
 If a returning team has only 1 or 2 players, it would not be considered a standard returning team.
 Any players remaining on a team deemed “non-returning” will be entered back in the general draft and must be drafted to a Majors team for the following season.
 These players must attend the tryouts or be subject to the tryout rules.
 In the event that the team is disbanded but once again a team name for the following season, it will be treated as an expansion team in the division.